 COMMUNITY DEVELOPMENT Core Indicator Target Explanation 15.
 Adult Basic Education/High School Equivalency/English as a Second Language 60% of fundable students (those with 12+ hours) will post test.
 40% of fundable students (those with 12+ hours) will make a Measurable Skills Gain (achievement of at least one educational functioning level of participant who is receiving instruction below the postsecondary education level.)
 Measures outcomes in important community education programs 16.
 OCCC Capitol Hill Center noncredit enrollment Increase noncredit enrollment over the prior year Measures noncredit enrollments in key outreach programs 17.
 Community Enrichment A minimum of four educational, cultural, or recreational events accessible to the community Measures community enrichment.
 This applies only if community events can occur safely.
 18. Performing Arts Series 85% of the participants will be satisfied with the event Measures the level of satisfaction with cultural offerings.
 This applies only if Performing Arts Series occurs.
 19. OCCC Capitol Hill Center events A minimum of two hosted events Measures community enrichment.
 This applies only if the OCCC Capitol Hill Center opens for community events.

+MISSION CAPACITY

-MISSION CAPACITY Core Indicator Target Explanation auditor's opinion Measures the fiscal soundness of the College as well as compliance with generally accepted accounting principles and other financial regulations Expansion for the HP expansion through repurposing.
-The expansion/repurpose of space will provide additional capacity to serve students seeking to enroll in Health Professions.
+Core Indicator Target Explanation

+20. Financial stewardship Receive an unqualified auditor's opinion Measures the fiscal soundness of the College as well as compliance with generally accepted accounting principles and other financial regulations